-Respirator fit tests at VCU are conducted using either qualitative or quantitative fit testing (particle number inside the mask versus particles outside of the mask) techniques as outlined in OSHA's Respiratory Protection Standard 1910.134 Appendix A Fit Testing Procedures.
+Respirator fit tests at VCU are conducted using either qualitative or quantitative fit testing techniques as outlined in OSHA's Respiratory Protection Standard 1910.134 Appendix A Fit Testing Procedures.
 Once the fit test is successfully completed, the user will receive a fit test record with the size, make and model of the respirator to be used.